Avilés

-In Avilés you can enjoy an important variety of landscapes, architectural elements and cultural heritage.
-In addition, the city offers a repertoire of gastronomic and musical festivals that attract people from all over the country.
+In Avilés, visitors can enjoy a significant variety of landscapes, architectural landmarks, and cultural heritage.
+Additionally, the city offers a rich repertoire of gastronomic and musical festivals that attract visitors from across the country.

 The Historic-Artistic Ensemble of Avilés